Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 Output will be a single TSV file `./Speciation_contigs/Kraken2_<cohort>_contigs_allSamples.txt`.

 If the cohort has groups (eg treatment groups or timepoints) and these are specified in column 5 of the sample config file, the below script can be run to additionally create a per-group TSV of the Kraken2 output.
-Provide the name of the analysis input ('reads' or 'contigs') as sole argument on the command line:
+Provide the name of the collated output file as the first and only command line argument:

 Collate Kraken2 'reads' output into per-group files:
 ```
-perl ./Scripts/collate_speciation_or_abundance_with_groups.pl reads
+perl ./Scripts/collate_speciation_or_abundance_with_groups.pl ./Speciation_reads/Kraken2_<cohort>_reads_allSamples.txt
 ```

 Collate Kraken2 'contigs' output into per-group files:

 ```
-perl ./Scripts/collate_speciation_or_abundance_with_groups.pl contigs
+perl ./Scripts/collate_speciation_or_abundance_with_groups.pl ./Speciation_contigs/Kraken2_<cohort>_contigs_allSamples.txt
 ```
 The output will be a per-group collated Kraken2 TSV file within the `./Speciation_reads` or `./Speciation_contigs` directory.